jlarobello/BZFlag-AI/README.md

 # BZFlag Green Team AI
 <br>
-UPDATE: Changeg the code to Professor Chin's A3 solution.
+UPDATE: Changed the code to Professor Chin's A3 solution.
 We will develop of of this.
 <br>
 <br>
 **Installation:**